What is Share Capital?

 Share Capital Video

-This has been a guide to what is Share Capital.
-Here we discuss share capital formulas along with practical examples including that of Starbucks share capital calculation.
+This has been a guide to what is Share Capital and its definition.
+Here we discuss the formula to calculate Share Capital along with a practical examples of Starbucks.
 You may learn more from the following recommended accounting articles –